The Driver was Uninsured or the Insurance Company says there is only $25,000.

 I recommend that everyone carry at least $100,000 per person in uninsured motorist coverage.
 While I would like you to have more, this is at least a fair amount that we can recover in the event of a serious wreck.

 As a result, I would ask you again to contact me so that we can make sure your personal injury claim is properly evaluated before any steps are taken that might impact this claim.
+I have been practicing as a car accident lawyer in Louisville KY for over 20 years.
 I can be reached on my phone at (502) 694-1888.
 I highly recommend you maximize your policy limits for uninsured motorist and underinsured motorist coverage or UM/UIM.
 This is some of the least expensive insurance you can buy, and as you can see its some of the most valuable insurance you can carry.

 What kind of automobile insurance protects me when I did not cause the car wreck?

 Everyone, on a car insurance policy or a motorcycle insurance policy, should have at least: